ElucidSolutions/fpt/modules/presentation/Readme.md

     steps: []
   };

-  // The Steps associated with the slide. var steps = slide.getSteps ();
+  // The Steps associated with the presentation. var steps = presentation.getSteps ();

-  // The step elements associated with this slide element. var stepElements = [];
+  // The step elements associated with this presentation element. var stepElements = [];

   for (var i = 0; i < steps.length; i ++) {